lyx-x/XNet/readme.md

   * Adjustable layer dimension
   * Adjustable learning rate for each layer
   * Decreasing learning rate
+  * Momentum and weight decay
 * Examples
   * MNIST
     * Test error rate: 0.5% - 1%
-    * Real-time recognition on your camera with OpenCV
+    * Real-time recognition on camera with OpenCV
   * CIFAR-10
-    * Test error rate: around 35%
+    * Test error rate: around 25% (with data augmentation)

 ## How to use